Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Conclusion

 \section{Conclusion}

-In this paper, simplifying a method described in \cite{torlo}, we show how to construct a class of numerical methods that have the flavour of Lattice Boltzmann Method that can handle in a simple manner hyperbolic problems, and in particular compressible fluid mechanics one.
+In this paper, simplifying a method described in \cite{Torlo}, we show how to construct a class of kinetic numerical methods that can run at least at CFL 1.
+They can handle in a simple manner hyperbolic problems, and in particular compressible fluid mechanics one.
 These methods are always locally conservative and thus can handle correctly discontinuities.
-We have described a rather simple stabilisation mechanism which can be further improved or changed: it is not really at the core of the method.
-Our methodology can be arbitrary high order and use CFL number larger or equal to unity on regular Cartesian meshes.
+We have described a rather simple stabilisation mechanism which can be further improved or changed: it is not really the core of the proposed method.
+Our methodology can be arbitrarily high order and can use CFL number larger or equal to unity on regular Cartesian meshes.
 Extension to the multidimensional case will be the topic of future works.
 In particular, our implementation of these methods indicates that they can be potentially very fast.
 The parallelisation should also be straightforward.
 This, however, has to be confirmed in several spatial dimensions.